-Generally, when attempting to get rid of ants or pests you should only do so with nests that are threatening pets or people.
-Ensure to check out the area to determine which pesticides and treatment you should use.
+Generally, when attempting to get rid of ants or pests, you should only do so with nests that are threatening pets or people.
+Ensure to check out the area to determine which pesticides and treatments you should use.
 You can use pesticide bait that is specifically labeled for the removal of the ant nests.
 Hydramethylnon is one active ingredient that is quite popular for this use.
 You can find it in a garden center and hardware store.
 It is advisable for use in areas that are non-cropped, driveways, and other landscapes where you have found some evidence of a nest.

 The best time to spread pesticides is during the warmest times of the day.
-The reason for this is because it is when the ants are least active.
+The reason for this is that it is when the ants are least active.
 In addition, you should hire a licensed professional to apply pesticide products to rid your property of pests.

-Remember when watching an ant in action it is imperative to understand and appreciate the role they play.
+Remember, when watching an ant in action, it is imperative to understand and appreciate the role they play.
 Ants are especially important because they keep the soil aerated for efficient plant growth.